 But all that growth came to a screeching halt in March due to the COVID-19 pandemic and its economic fallout.
-The 106,000 layoffs in March alone are just the first indication of how badly the clean energy industry will be hit by the crisis.
-Projections for the months ahead forecast that more than 500,000 clean energy workers will lose their jobs, unless Congress and the Trump administration take quick and substantive action.
+The 620,000 layoffs across every U.S. state are a testament to the size and scope of the industry and how badly the clean energy industry has been hit and will continue to be impacted by the crisis until Congress and the Trump administration take quick and substantive action.

 Sign-up to stay updated on the latest employment figures and advocacy efforts as E2 works to ensure the clean energy economy is prioritized in America’s recovery.